CounterMonitoring

 T#0s

-Absolute minimal duration of a monitoring interval
+Absolute minimum duration of a monitoring interval

 tMaxIntervall